SAP/openui5-docs/docs/Personalization_a3c3c5e.md

 -   `sap.m.p13n.SelectionPanel`

-    Defines a number of custom properties that allow you to select and deselect fields as columns in your table, for example, and change their order.
+    Defines a number of custom properties that allow you to select and deselect fields as columns in your table, for example, and to change their order.
 You can also search for and toggle between selected and deselected fields.

 -   `sap.m.p13n.SortPanel`